Last Updated on 15th January 2021 to reflect the most recent changes as a result of COVID-19 for getting a Website Grant in Ireland.

 Irish Business Owners: Did you know you could be eligible for a grant to trade online for up to €2,500?

-If you have already availed of the Trading Online Grant Scheme, you can reapply (as of 8th April 2020), to further improve your online trading capability.
-10% of funding is to be contributed by the applicant business.
+If you have already availed of the Trading Online Grant Scheme, you can reapply, to further improve your online trading capability.
+50% of funding is to be contributed by the applicant business.

 Funding can be used towards adding payment facilities or booking systems to your website or developing new apps for your customers.
 The voucher can also be used towards subscriptions to low cost online retail platform solutions, to help companies quickly establish a retailing presence online.

 How to Get a Website Grant in Ireland

 For many Irish businesses, the question is not whether to trade online, it’s how to start.
 The Whizz.ie experts are here to break it down for you:

 The official name for the grant is the ‘Trading Online Voucher’ (TOV) and it’s administered by the Local Enterprise Office.